GOP seeks political opening amid tense Israel-Hamas fighting

 Beyond Ocasio-Cortez, who has called Israel an “apartheid state,” and Democratic Rep. Ilhan Omar of Minnesota, who has labeled Israeli airstrikes “terrorism,” moderate Democrats have notably grown more willing to question Israeli policy, reflecting the changing views of the party’s voters.

-A Pew Research Center poll from 2018 showed a widening partisan gap in Middle East sympathies, with an overwhelming percentage of Republicans — 79% — saying they sympathized more with Israel than Palestinians, versus just 6% who said they sympathized more with Palestinians.
+A Pew Research Center poll from 2018 showed a widening partisan gap in Middle East sympathies, with an overwhelming percentage of Republicans, 79%, saying they sympathized more with Israel than Palestinians, versus just 6% who said they sympathized more with Palestinians.
 Among Democrats, 27% said they sympathized more with Israel, while 25% sympathized more with the Palestinians.

 It was a dramatic change from 2001, when 50% of Republicans and 38% of Democrats sympathized more with Israel.